 “Never underestimate your power to change yourself.
 Never overestimate your power to change others.” ~ H. Jackson Brown, Jr.

-6. When you let go of a toxic relationship you make room for a healthy one
+6. When you let go of toxic relationship you make room for healthy relationships

 “There comes a time in your life when you have to let go of all the pointless drama and the people who create it and surround yourself with people who make you laugh so hard that you forget the bad and focus solely on the good.
 After all, life is too short to be anything but happy.” ~ Karl Marx (composer)

 There is someone out there who is looking for somebody just like you.
 And by clinging on to something you need to let go of and by staying in a toxic relationship long after you tried everything to make it work, you deny yourself the right to be loved, to be happy and at peace.
 You deny yourself the right to be with someone who will respect and appreciate you for who you are.
 You deprive yourself of the gift of love and happiness.

 Give yourself permission to live life fully; to be free and to experience the many wonderful gifts that come from being in a healthy and loving relationship with someone who doesn’t try to control your every move.
 Be with someone who allows you to be who you are without trying to change and “correct” you.

 Life is too short to waste your precious time by clinging onto a toxic relationship.